kryllyxofficial01/RKS-16/README.md

     - Negative
 - Memory-mapped I/O

+#

 ## Instruction Set
 ```
+* Result is stored in first specified register

 nop                : No operation
 ldi <reg> <imm16>  : Load a 16 bit immediate into a register
 mov <reg> <reg>    : Copy the value from a register to another